litho9/litho9.github.io/docs/scripts/zzz-char-export.md

 At the start of the function, we initialize the buffers and the index_map, the latter holding what loops have already been considered for storing (as specified in the IB-VB relation).

 After that we iterate the meshes of the given MeshObjects, and start by printing the `drawindexed` line for each of them.
 It's printed to the System Console.
 If it's not opened, go to Window > Toggle System Console.
 This way, all "parts" are stored in the same buffers, and you can control the `drawindexed` lines in the INI.
-The 'murican Navia tutorial does a good job in explaining how this approach is excellent for mod that have parts you want to toggle on and off.
+This approach is excellent for mod that have parts you want to toggle on and off.

 ```py
 mesh.calc_tangents()